From CPD to advocacy: How Member Priorities Shifted in 2025

 What this means:

 The challenge is not to communicate more, but to communicate with intent.
-Associations that act as interpreters, rather than amplifiers, are more likely to be seen as indispensable.
+Associations that act as interpreters and trusted advisors, rather than amplifiers, are more likely to be seen as indispensable.

 4. Advice, resources and tools support confidence and risk management